angelajfisher/Angelas-Catppuccin-for-OMP/README.md

 If you install the theme and decide you want to dive even further into the Catppuccin aesthetic, consider setting up [their Windows Terminal themes](https://github.com/catppuccin/windows-terminal)!
 The one I'm using in my screenshot is Catppuccin Macchiato.
 This way, your background and all of the colored text will match this OMP theme, too :)

+The Nerd Font I went with for my setup is SpaceMono.
+I recommend installing your font via the [OMP CLI](https://ohmyposh.dev/docs/installation/fonts).

 ---

 ### Making Your Own Tweaks